mtrinder/Xamarin.Plugins/Version/README.md

 ###Cross-platform "Version"

 It's common in almost every app to show the current version.
-Each platform uses a different approach for storing and retrieving this information, so abstracting this simple function with a Plugin makes sense.
+Each platform uses a different approach for storing and retrieving this information, so abstracting this simple feature with a Plugin makes sense.

 ####Quick Setup

 * Check your NuGet [Package Manager](https://visualstudiogallery.msdn.microsoft.com/27077b70-9dad-4c64-adcf-c7cf6bc9970c) is up to date.
-Ensure version 2.8.3
+Ensure minimum version 2.8.3
 * Download and Install the [Xamarin Plugin Template](https://visualstudiogallery.msdn.microsoft.com/afead421-3fbf-489a-a4e8-4a244ecdbb1e) for Visual Studio
 * Create a project using the new Plugin template.
 The name of the solution needs to be simple because it will used throughout the Plugin code structure as a prefix and postfix for classes and file names.